Michelle: Alright, well, here we are with Maria from Celebrity Dance Studio. Is it still called Celebrity now you’re at another…?

 Michelle: Still going strong?

-Maria: And to see that there are others outside doing exactly what they are doing, and enjoying what they are doing, and that’s what really important.
+Maria: And to see that there are others outside doing exactly what they are doing, and enjoying what they are doing, and that’s what’s really important.

 Michelle: We’re pretty lucky now.
-We’ve got Milongas in Adelaide with the Argentine Tango, we have Salsa nights, we had a big Latin party on the weekend so it’s really great that there is that variety.
+We’ve got Milongas in Adelaide with the Argentine Tango, we have Salsa nights, and we had a big Latin party on the weekend, so it’s really great that there is that variety.

 Maria: It wasn’t there 20 years ago